-The trustees are taking steps which they believe will enable this level of reserves to be attained in the medium term.
-The Trust has continued to engage a Charity Consultant on a one day per week contract to assist with funding searches and grant applications in order to achieve these reserves.
+The trustees continue to take the steps which they believe will enable this level of reserves to be attained in the medium term.
+The Trust has continued to engage a Charity Bid Writer on a one part time contract to assist with funding searches and grant applications in order to achieve these reserves.
+MYST has also engaged an organisation called Impact Fundraising to review our Corporate Fundraising strategy and to advise the best way forward.